EXPERIENCED - TRUSTED - RESPECTED

 Get peace of mind from a well-planned and documented estate plan.
 It’s never too soon to get your affairs in order.
 No one knows what the future holds for us.

 The typical estate plan in New Jersey is will-based.
 It usually consists of a will, living will, and powers of attorney.
-In addition to will-based estate plans, we offer revocable estate plans based on living trust.
-Revocable living trusts — or RLT — based plans are more private and avoid probate.
-We also draft wills and trusts for a variety of estate planning purposes.
+In addition to will-based estate plans, we offer revocable living trust estate plans.
+These revocable living trust-based plans are more private and avoid probate.
+We also draft trusts for a variety of estate planning purposes.

 We can help with any or all these estate planning needs.
 We will review your circumstances and listen carefully to your desires and concerns.
 Then we will draft a custom estate plan for you.
 We won’t be finished until you are satisfied.

 WHY YOU NEED AN ESTATE PLAN

 An estate plan protects your family and your assets in case of disability or death.
 Developing a comprehensive estate plan will allow you to determine what happens to your person or property in the event of disability or death.
 If you fail to adapt your own plan, the laws of the State of New Jersey will provide for the care or disposition of your person or property.
 The State’s plan may or may not coincide with what you would want.